rellermeyer/TUD-DistributedSystems/docs/report.md

 No performance difference could be discerned.
 This might be related to the observation that actors would often be running sequentially due to limited parallelism, which limited the benefit of early consensus.

+The results show latencies in the same order of magnitude as stated by the author of the paper.
+Latencies grow linearly with the number of participants as well.

 ![Latency comparison between normal operation and a byzantine non-primary coordinator](./images/latency.png){#fig:evaluationchart1 width=75%}